 On November 19, 1997, STS-87 launched right on schedule at 2:46 pm.
 Chawla grinned when she felt Columbia‘s external tank engines ignite.
 Columbia reached orbit eight minutes later.
 Kregel and Lindsey performed a series of maneuvers that resulted in a more circular orbit and Chawla later commented that the sound of the engines firing sounded like cannon fire.

-Despite the problems, she was enjoying her time in space.
+Despite the problems and occasional minor annoyances that included Kadenyuk drinking all her tea, she was enjoying her time in space.
 During the flight, she spoke with Indian Prime Manager Inderjit K. Gujral.
 She was reluctant to be the center of attention, especially if it meant possibly being used as a political prop.
 Most of the crew stayed out of the way though she did snag Lindsey to introduce him.
 Gujral mostly seemed interested in Chawla but did invite the crew to visit.
 The crew visit never happened due to strained relations between the U.S. and India.

 She also had a chance to hold a conference with her family during the flight and showed off microgravity acrobatics to her family, which was visiting Houston at the time.
 Other than the failure of SPARTAN, the mission was a success and Columbia touched down on December 5, 1997.
 The crew walked around the Columbia for an external inspection.
 Chawla later commented that the Columbia‘s bottom looked like it had been shot full of bullet holes.
 Foam had flown off the external tank during launch, damaging the lower surface.